-Participant: means an eligible individual to whom the Recipient Organisation provides support funded by a Community Grant. provided support funded by a Community Chant.
+Participants magne on cligible individual to whom the Paginiant Organization Participant: means an eligible individual to whom the Recipient Organisation provides support funded by a Community Grant.

 Priority Axis: means Investment Priority Each Priority Axis of the Operational Programme for ESF brings together one or more Investment Priorities.
 The Investment Priorities are set out in the European Union Regulations governing ESF and set out more specific areas of activity.